vivekguthikonda/-/_posts/2020-04-08-Visual-Question-Answering-System.md

 ![]({{ "/assets/img/vqa/int.jpg" | relative_url}})

+In this case study, we will compare various deep learning models which perform visual question answering.

 ### Introduction:

 VQA is a task of free-form and open-ended Visual Question Answering (VQA).
 Given an image and a natural language question about the image, the task is to provide an accurate natural language answer.
 Mirroring real-world scenarios, such as helping the visually impaired, both the questions and answers are open-ended.
 Visual questions selectively target different areas of an image, including background details and underlying context.
 As a result, a system that succeeds at VQA typically needs a more detailed understanding of the image and complex reasoning than a system producing generic image captions.